How To Run 5k In 22 Minutes: Guide + Training Plan

 Threshold Workouts

-Threshold workouts are designed to improve your lactate threshold or the point at which your body is no longer able to clear lactate from the muscles as quickly as it is being produced.
+Threshold workouts, or tempo runs, are designed to improve your lactate threshold, or the point at which your body can no longer clear lactate from the muscles as quickly as it is being produced.
 Beyond this point, you will rapidly fatigue, and your legs feel heavy and tired.

 Threshold intervals train your body to handle running faster before hitting anaerobic efforts.